Mutable Queues

 A Constructive Version

-Finally, perhaps a simpler version may consist in a concat
+Finally, perhaps a simpler version may consist in a concat function that

 creates a fresh queue with the elements of the queues passed as arguments: